gamingwithevets/netkill/README.md

 So I try to find a way to kill this crapware on the student computers.
 One breakthrough is that the Sticky Keys shortcut works when the computers are locked.
 Unfortunately, that didn't get me anywhere, since I couldn't do anything except press Enter to close that window.

 And then I thought of... **Task Manager**!
-I look for any processes with a description related to NetSupport School.
+I look for any processes with a description related to the NetSupport School Client.
 Sure enough, I found one - `runplugin.exe`.
 Unfortunately it keeps respawning when I end the process.
 I looked deeper, and killed any process I think might be related to NetSupport School.
 And I found another - `client32.exe`.
 After killing it, the `runplugin.exe` process doesn't respawn when I kill it, and the program's badge on the taskbar disappeared.
-I did it - I found the processes that are responsible with this crapware.
+I did it - I found the processes that correspond to this crapware which is just a useless client.
 And I decided to write an automated script that does it for you.

 # Killing Time